-Insect infestation is rare on healthy chamomile, but there are a few pests that will take advantage of a compromised plant.
+Insect infestation is rare, but there are a few pests that will take advantage of a compromised plant.

 Mealybugs are tiny, wingless insects, that excrete sweet, ant-attracting honeydew.
 Unlike aphids, mealy-bugs have hard, waxy white shells.
 The bugs cluster together on leaves and stems to present a soft, cottony appearance.

 They are a little more stubborn than aphids.
 To remove them with water, you’ll need to run the water over the affected stems and leaves and rub the aphids away with your fingertips.
 Insecticidal soap or a neem oil insecticide solution may also be effective against them.